AgoraIO-Community/AgoraAdvancedDemo/README.md

  **1. App Screen Share**
      This demo shows how to share the screen (or rather "current app window") by recording the current camera view and push as an external video frame.
-Applicable to mobile and desktop platforms.
+Applicable to mobile and desktop platforms.<br>
  **2. Desktop Screen Share**
      This demo shows how to share the desktop/window of the current running OS.
 Applicable to desktop platforms only (Windows/MacOS).
 Note SDK calls for Windows are still under improvement.
-Sharing specific window is not working.
+Sharing specific window is not working.<br>
  **3. Transcoding**
-     TBA
+     The demo shows the configuration to publish live streaming video to known CDNs, including Youtube, Facebook and Twitch.<br>
  **4. Inject Stream**
-     TBA
+     This demo show the configuration to inject real time video source to the video chat/broadcast. <br>

 ## License